"Maury, I am [insert huge number here] percent sure that he is the father of my baby!"

 All Abusers Are Male: Pretty much the sole motivation for the show to have episodes where a boyfriend/husband is mentally and physically abusing their girlfriend/wife.
-The show tries to avert the trope by showing wild and out of control teenage girls abusing their parents and/or siblings, but it then became just the inverted version of the trope, where the show makes it look like only teenage girls are capable of abusing their families, and not teenage boys.
+The show tries to avert this by showing wild and out of control teenage girls abusing their parents and/or siblings, but it then became just the inverted version of this, where the show makes it look like only teenage girls are capable of abusing their families, and not teenage boys.

 The man who said "That (girl) can't be my baby because I only make boys".

 The man who claimed that he wasn't the father because the baby had six fingers.